kennynorris/kennynorris.github.io/_posts/2021-05-02-carbon-tax-intro.md

 Policy-makers prefer the carbon tax as an instrument to regulate greenhouse gas emissions as the tax imposes a cost per tonne of carbon that allows the market to determine what alternatives are financially competitive, as opposed to a policy that picks a specific substitute to replace polluting technologies.

 The carbon tax, as it is specified, also provides a predictable schedule of future costs, increasing at a constant rate of $15 per tonne per year.
 From a planning perspective, for both government and industry, this is considered optimal, as the price per tonne of GHGs increases, there is definitely a return on costly investment that tackles the most pollution heavy of their activities first.

+What are some next steps toward strong analysis of Canada's most polluting industry?
+The Oil and Gas industry is responsible for 26.5% of all GHG emissions in Canada.
+Currently, analysis is frequently conducted using a two pronged approach to decarbonization where on the demand side (conservation measures, EE) and are considered exlcusive of supply side(technological shift, increased roll out of non-emitting sources, CCUS).
+With the expected path of rising prices of the carbon tax, this method of analysis is insufficient as feedback effects from one on th other will influence decarbonization path.